Associate Professor Segun Fatumoemail (Uganda)| email (London)|

-Dr. Segun Fatumo is an Assistant Professor of Genetic Epidemiology and Bioinformatics at MRC/UVRI, Uganda and London School of Hygiene and Tropical Medicine, UK .
-He leads The African Computational Genomics (TACG) Research group.
+Dr. Segun Fatumo is a computational geneticist, Associate Professor of Genetic Epidemiology and Bioinformatics at the London School of Hygiene and Tropical Medicine (LSHTM), Fellow of the Advance HE, and a Wellcome International Fellow.
+He leads The African Computational Genomics (TACG) Research group at the MRC/UVRI and LSHTM.
 His group’s expertise includes but not limited to GWAS, meta-analysis, Multi-variates GWAS, Genetic Risk Score, Fine Mapping, Mendelian randomisation studies and Drug Discovery.
-He was recently (July 2020) awarded the prestigious Wellcome International Intermediate Fellowship to lead an innovative research programme at the MRC/UVRI and LSHTM...
+He was recently (July 2020) awarded the prestigious Wellcome International Intermediate Fellowship to lead an innovative research programme at the MRC/UVRI and LSHTM....
 Read More

 Dr. Opeyemi Soremekun

 Opeyemi obtained his BSc. in Biochemistry from Madonna University, Nigeria, and his M.Sc. in Biochemistry (Cancer Research and Molecular Biology) from University of Ibadan, Nigeria.
 He got his PhD in Computational Biology (Drug Design and Development) from University of KwaZulu-Natal, South Africa.
 Opeyemi has experience in the use of Bioinformatics and statistical methods in the analysis of genomic data.
 Presently, his research involves the use of Mendelian randomisation approaches to assess the causal relationships between cardio metabolic traits/diseases and kidney functions in African populations.
 Some of his publications can be accessed here.